-We extended or executed additional lease obligations in 2015 for our Birmingham, Alabama operations, which increases the obligation by \$5.6 million and extends these new obligations through 2026.
+We extended and executed additional lease obligations in 2015 for our Birmingham, Alabama operations, which increased the obligations by \$5.6 million and extended the new obligations out to 2027.
 These operating lease obligations encompass future rental obligations of our Birmingham operating facilities.